-A power plant hidden in a cave drilled deep into the Swiss Alps, a jet engine so large it could swallow Shaquille O’Neil with Kobe Bryant sitting on his shoulders and DNA research that’s helping doctors fine-tune the immune system to fight disease.
+A power plant hidden in a cave drilled deep into the Swiss Alps, a jet engine so large it could swallow Shaquille O’Neal with Kobe Bryant sitting on his shoulders and DNA research that’s helping doctors fine-tune the immune system to fight disease.
 These are some of the best science stories from 2016 that involved GE technology.
 Take a look.

 Hidden away above the tiny Swiss Alpine town of Linthal, deep inside a snowcapped granite massif, sits Europe’s newest engineering marvel.
 It is a hydropower plant like no other, able to generate as much electricity as a nuclear power plant and, at the flip of a switch, act as a giant battery.